sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-fourier-plugin</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A simple plug-in to do fourier transform on your image
+Short desc    : A simple plug-in to do fourier transform on your image
 URL          : http://people.via.ecp.fr/~remi/soft/gimp/gimp_plugin_en.php3
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : A simple plug-in to do fourier transform on your image.
+Descript     : A simple plug-in to do fourier transform on your image.
 The major advantage of
              : this plugin is to be able to work with the transformed image inside GIMP.
 ```